KxSystems/docs/docs/interfaces/solace/user-guide.md

 Where

--  `bindProps` is a symbol to symbol dictionary.
-This maps symbols denoting the Solace bind properties to their values
+-  `bindProps` is a symbol to symbol dictionary mapping the Solace bind properties to their values.

 !!!Note
 	You can find possible flow binding properties [here](https://docs.solace.com/API-Developer-Online-Ref-Documentation/c/sol_client_8h.html#flowProps) along with the default settings.